The Pitchfork Disney: Themes and interpretation

 The play is a dreamlike piece with surreal elements.
 It primarily deals with fear, particularly childhood fears.
 Dreams and stories are also explored, and indeed, the entire play can be interpreted as a dream.

 Another recurring theme is that of snakes, being described by Presley in two monologues.
 In the first he describes killing one in a frying pan; and in the second, seeing one kill a mouse in the reptile house of a zoo and then later coming home and watching a television programme about a Christian cult who worship snakes.
 Cosmo himself can be interpreted as being a manifestation of a snake as he eats insects and small animals, claims to have hatched from an egg, and that he got new skin from unzipping and throwing away the skin he had as a baby.
-In one monologues, Presley describes seeing a snake shed its skin to reveal bright red new skin.
+In one monologue, Presley describes seeing a snake shed its skin to reveal bright red new skin.
 This description seems to echo Cosmo, who enters the play wearing a long black overcoat which he takes off to reveal a red-sequinned jacket.

 Concerning interpretations of The Pitchfork Disney, Ridley said in 2016 that "Every time it’s revived it means something different.
 There’s a production of it on in Canada at the moment which in the present climate is being seen as a play about terrorism – about the fear of the outside coming in and the fear of change.
 A few years ago it was about the fear of sex, intimacy, of being touched... [my plays are] like tuning forks, they vibrate with whatever’s going on in the atmosphere at the time."